-We know that, in the graph Y-axis represents the value of 2^x and X- axis represents the value of x.

-Locate the value of x on Y-axis, and represent it as a corresponding point "P" on Y-axis.
-Draw a line x parallel to X-axis through P, which meets the graph at the point Q.
+We know that, in the graph Y - axis represents the value of 2^x , What does X - axis represent? we observe that X - axis represents the value of x.
+Locate the value of 5 on Y - axis, and represent it as a corresponding point "P" on Y - axis.
+Draw a line parallel to X - axis through P, which meets the graph at the point Q.